Home > Tours > Australia Tours > Tasmania Tours > Trek the Cradle Mountain Overland Track

 Itinerary

-Welcome to one of Australia’s greatest walks.
-Your adventure begins with a pickup at 7am.
-Make your way west from Launceston, through picturesque scenery, to start the Overland Track at Ronny Creek in Cradle Valley.
-Cross a small grass plain, passing Crater Creek, Crater Lake, and make your way up to Marion’s Lookout for sweeping views, from where you can see the iconic Cradle Mountain and the curved Dove Lake.
-The track continues past the historic Kitchen Hut, with its unusual double story design, and you’ll traverse the shoulder of Cradle Mountain surrounded by Tasmanian snow gums.
-Over 700 million years ago the ground beneath your feet was shaped by glaciers grinding through the landscape.
-Continue on to the Cradle Cirque, passing the turnoff to Barn Bluff, and descend into Waterfall Valley, where you will set up camp for the night.
+Welcome to Tasmania!
+Or Lutruwita in the language of the Palawa people who are the Traditional Owners of the land on which Tasmania is now located.
+Your adventure begins straight away with a pickup at 7 am in Launceston.
+Make your way west, through picturesque scenery, to start the Overland Track at Ronny Creek in Cradle Valley.
+Cross a small grass plain, passing Crater Creek and Crater Lake, making your way up to Marion’s Lookout for sweeping views.
+See the iconic Cradle Mountain and the curved Dove Lake.
+The track continues past the historic Kitchen Hut, with its unusual double story design, and the shoulder of Cradle Mountain, surrounded by Tasmanian snow gums.
+Over 700 million years ago, the ground here was shaped by glaciers grinding through the landscape.
+Continue to the Cradle Cirque, passing the turnoff to Barn Bluff, and descend into Waterfall Valley, where you’ll set up camp for the night.
 (L/D)

-Waterfall Valley is, unsurprisingly enough, full of beautiful cascades, and you’ll pass them as the track undulates across moorlands scattered with pencil pines, myrtles and snow gums.
-Look out for Tasmanian Devils, echidnas and wombats – though you may see the latter’s distinctive cube shaped poop more often than the mammals themselves.
-For lunch you will stop by Lake Will where you'll have the opportunity for a swim, before continuing on to Lake Windermere in the afternoon.
-As you crest the moorland you’ll get a view across Lake Windermere, whose dark colour is caused by nutrients and oils leaking from the surrounding grass into the water.
-Make your way around the shore of the lake to tonight’s campsite, nestled in a scattered forest.
+Waterfall Valley is, unsurprisingly, full of beautiful cascades, and you’ll pass them as the track undulates across moorlands scattered with pencil pines, myrtles and snow gums.
+Look out for Tasmanian Devils, echidnas and wombats – though you may see the latter’s distinctive cube shaped poop more often than the mammals themselves!
+For lunch, stop by Lake Will where you'll have the opportunity for a swim, before continuing to Lake Windermere in the afternoon.
+As you crest the moorland, you’ll get a view across Lake Windermere, whose dark colour is caused by nutrients and oils leaking from the surrounding grass into the water.
+Make your way around the shore of the lake to tonight’s campsite in a scattered forest.
 (B/L/D)

-You’ve worked your way up to the longest walk of the trip today.
-Begin with a walk through lightly timbered forest and across buttongrass moorlands to the lookout at Forth Gorge.
+You’ve worked your way up to the longest hike of the trip.
+Begin with a walk through lightly timbered forest, across buttongrass moorlands to the lookout at Forth Gorge.
 In the distance the peaks of mounts Oakleigh, Ossa, Pelion East and West, as well as the Du Cane Range, pepper the horizon.
-Follow some small ascents and descents into the forest glade of Frog Flats, a wet section of forest crossed by the River Forth that’s home to some beautifully coloured mosses and fungi.
-Climb through forest to Pelion Plains, where the Forth Valley Track diverts off to Old Pelion Hut, which was built by copper miners at the very end of the 19th century.
-For the next 20 or so years, cattle drovers and trappers plied their trade here, before the area was declared a scenic reserve in 1922.
-Continue along the shore of Douglas Creek to New Pelion Hut, the largest of the track’s huts, which sits at the junction of the Overland and Arm River tracks.
-You'll set up camp nearby the hut.
+Follow some small ascents and descents into the forest glade of Frog Flats – a wet section of forest crossed by the River Forth, home to some beautifully coloured mosses and fungi.
+Climb through forest to Pelion Plains, where the Forth Valley Track diverts off to Old Pelion Hut, built by copper miners at the end of the 19th century.
+For the next 20 years, cattle drovers and trappers plied their trade here, before the area was declared a scenic reserve in 1922.
+Continue along the shore of Douglas Creek to New Pelion Hut – the largest of the track’s huts, which sits at the junction of the Overland and Arm River tracks.
+You'll set up camp nearby.
 (B/L/D)

 Begin today with a gradual climb up to Pelion Gap (1126 m).
-Here the track hits a crossroads with Mt Pelion to the east and towering Mt Ossa, Tasmania’s highest peak at 1617 metres, to the west.
+Here, the track hits a crossroads with Mt Pelion to the east and towering Mt Ossa – Tasmania’s highest peak at 1617 m.
 If the weather’s right, there will be the option to climb either of the peaks today.
-Both summits boast amazing views of the national park and beyond its boundaries, and are well worth the extra effort.
-From the Pelion Gap crossroads the track passes through the glaciated Pinestone Valley and on to Kia Ora Hut, which sits on a creek of the same name and is nestled below the Ducane Range and Cathedral Mountain on the opposite side.
+Both summits boast amazing views of the national park and beyond.
+From the Pelion Gap crossroads, the track passes through the glaciated Pinestone Valley and on to Kia Ora Hut, which sits on a creek of the same name below the Ducane Range and Cathedral Mountain.
 Set up camp nearby the hut.
 (B/L/D)

 Leave Kia Ora Creek and make your way through myrtle beech rainforest to Du Cane Hut, built in 1910 out of King Billy Pine by a trapper as a base for his trade.
-Further down the track you will take a side trip to see the falls of D’Alton, Fergusson and Hartnett, which tumble into the Mersey River in spectacular fashion, especially after recent rainfall.
+Further down the track, you’ll take a side trip to see the falls of D’Alton, Fergusson and Hartnett, which tumble into the Mersey River.
 Back on the main track, the path climbs steadily to Du Cane Gap (1070 m), where Mt Geryon and the Acropolis (1471 m) of the Du Cane Range are the peaks that dominate the views.
-From here the track descends through eucalypt forest to Windy Ridge Hut, the newest hut on the track.
-After setting up camp nearby it's your spot to share stories on the final night of the trip.
+From here the track descends through eucalypt forest to Windy Ridge Hut – the newest hut on the track.
+After setting up camp nearby, it's your spot to share stories on the final night of the trip.
 (B/L/D)

 Trip Inclusions

-• With everything taken care of, you’re free to make the most of the incredible scenery and views as you make your way along one of Australia’s most iconic hiking trails.
+• Don’t sweat the small stuff!
+With everything taken care of, you’re free to make the most of the incredible scenery as you make your way along one of Australia’s most iconic trails.

-• Leave all the organisation to us – from tickets and permits to camping gear - comfortable all-season tents and cooking equipment are all provided
+• Leave all the organisation to the experts – from tickets and permits to camping gear – and chill out in your comfortable all-season tents, with all sleeping gear and cooking equipment provided.

 • Make the most of the local knowledge of two expert mountain guides along the way, and you’ll never take a wrong turn.

-• Enjoy the flexibility to tackle the trek as you like – the main track for a more leisurely hike, or add on a side trip like summitting Cradle Mountain or Mt Ossa for an extra challenge.
+• Enjoy the flexibility to tackle the trek as you like – take the main track for a more leisurely hike or add on a side trip like summitting Cradle Mountain or Mt Ossa for an extra challenge.

 • Bush camping (with limited facilities) (5 Nights)